Adobe FrameMaker: Keeping track of table sheets

 - Place your cursor into a multi-sheet table.

-- Choose Table > Add Rows or Columns and add 1 row the Footing.
-(A footing row is just like a heading row.
-It will repeat automatically as the bottom row of every sheet of a multi-sheet table.)
+- Choose Table > Add Rows or Columns and Add 1 Row To Table Footer.
+(A footer row is similar to a header row—it will repeat automatically at the bottom row of every sheet of a multi-sheet table.)

 - Select the entire footing row at the bottom of page 1 and choose Table > Straddle to merge the cells into a single-cell.
-(Remember, heading and footing rows can only be edited on the first sheet of a multi-sheet table.)
+(Remember, header and footer rows can only be edited on the first sheet of a multi-sheet table.)

 - Scroll down and select Table Sheet.
-Click on button #1 in the Variables toolbar to insert the variable at the cursor position.
+Click the Insert button Variables toolbar to insert the variable at the cursor position.

 - That’s it!
 You will now see the sheet counter at the bottom of every sheet of the table.
 (If you don’t see anything at all, make sure you actually have a multi-sheet table.
 If you don’t, nothing appears until the table spans a second page.)

 In newer versions of FrameMaker

 Newer versions of FrameMaker make adding table sheet variable even easier.

 - When you add a new table with Table > Insert Table you can simply enable to checkmark to add the Table Sheet variable at the same time.
 This will add it to the end of the table title.